OCruise2/autoSH/README.md

 ## ToDO:
 - Alter directory making and final copying to a folder on the /nobackup storage.
 Much quicker and saves on data.
 Users can copy over what they feel is relevant to more permanent storage solutions
-- Check if installation works on HPC
-- Write installation in README
 - Make an argparse for deciding whether to save the .sh file or not, default to false
-- Clean up repo

 ## Installation
 source <(wget -O - https://raw.githubusercontent.com/OCruise2/autoSH/main/install.sh)